collocations.org

 gradual, rapid

-VERB + ESTABLISHMENT
+VERB + establishment

-call for, support
+advocate, call for, propose, recommend, support

 This report led to the establishment of a special committee to investigate the matter.

-allow (for), enable, provide for
+allow, allow for, enable, encourage, facilitate, provide for

-announce | see
+announce

 The months that followed saw the establishment of a strong military presence in the region.

-with the ~ of
+with the establishment of

 With the establishment of major new markets, the economy is thriving.

-catering, educational, military, research, training
+research, training

-She''s now running a small government research establishment.
+She's now running a small government research establishment.

-academic, art, literary, medical, musical, political, religious, scientific | British, French, etc.
+academic, art, literary, media, medical, military, musical, political, scientific

 The British Establishment is very slow to accept change.

-VERB + ESTABLISHMENT
+VERB + the establishment

 offend